 - Protect consumers

 Key requirements to become a Payment Institution in Ireland

-- A minimum capital requirement is from €20,000 to establish a Payment Institution license.
+- A minimum capital requirement is €20,000 to establish a Payment Institution licence.

 - The requirement to safeguard client funds either with a segregated client bank account or with an insurance policy.

 - The management body of the payment institution must be of good repute and possess the relevant qualifications and experience to perform their duties.

-As part of a Payment Institution license application in Ireland, the following information is required to be submitted with an application:
+As part of a Payment Institution licence application in Ireland, the following information is required to be submitted with an application:

 company identification details